 You started out with such great intentions, but today your marriage is floundering.
 The emotional pain runs deep, and both of you struggle with a sense of bewilderment.
-How can your relationship be in such turmoil when it started out so strong?
+How can your relationship be in such turmoil and on the verge of divorce when it started out so strong?

 “I encounter many couples who find themselves in this exact place,” says Pam Johnson, a licensed clinical social worker.
 “They think that sex, children, money or who took the garbage out last are the issues creating obstacles in their relationship.
 In reality, 80 to 95 percent of what couples argue about has its origins in the first 12 years of life.”